Remove The White Background From Logo – Step By Step Guide

 Rename your file to whatever you like and choose the location you wish to export to.
 Now comes the important part.
 Near the bottom of your window you’ll see an option that reads ‘format’.
 Click on that drop down menu and set your file type to PNG.
 Then click save.

-That’s it!
-Now your PNG image will export with a transparent background and it’s ready to be quickly dragged and dropped into any image.
-No more annoying white backgrounds!
+So now you know how to remove the white background from your logo!
+Your PNG image will export with a transparent background and it’s ready to be quickly dragged and dropped into any image.
+No more annoying white backgrounds on your logo!